ADFG-DSF/culvert_stability/README.md

 Both analyses come with an important caveat: many of the variables are inter-related with one another.
-In the EDA, this means that an observed effect might be due to the variable being considered, or some other inter-related variable.
-In the MLR, this means that once a variable is in the model, similar variables might no longer be important, and variables that are relatively independent might become important once the effects of other variables are accounted for.
+In the EDA, this means that an observed effect might be due to the variable being considered, or due some other inter-related variable.
+In the MLR, this means that once a variable is in the model, similar variables might no longer be important.
 Therefore, the collection of variables in the top model for a given instability score might not be those with the strongest "raw" relationship with instability, but they will likely represent the collection of variables with the strongest mutually independent effects, as well as the greatest predictive power.

+It's likely that the two different analyses might be inferentially useful in different ways, depending on what is desired.

 ## Folder contents